Basic resources available at the library include:

 Our online catalog, InfoSoup, represents the collections of 50 public libraries in northeast Wisconsin.
 Most of your needs will be satisfied by searching InfoSoup, but if you’re looking for something that isn’t included there, we can try to borrow what you need from libraries outside of the OWLSnet consortium.
 Use WISCAT to search hundreds of libraries throughout Wisconsin and request items not owned in InfoSoup.

 The library makes laptops available to library card holders to assist in their research, networking, document and presentation production needs.
-Laptops are provided according to availability and are intended for people who require extended computer use beyond what the public Internet computers allow.

 Laptops are available for in-library use and check out by library card holders in good standing.